diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 returned by `getattr` needs to flow without modifications to `setattr`.
 For this reason, #TheTool was coded to discard some of the issues containing broadening during post-processing.
-However, as evidenced by the number of issues being marked as false positive due to _Modified Reference_, further post-processing needs to be done to ensure these are correctly filtered out.
+However, as evidenced by the number of issues being marked as false positives due to _Modified Reference_, further post-processing needs to be done to ensure these are correctly filtered out.